 Most of the $1.8 million cash that Petroteq paid to Vendor A for mining rights was returned (round-tripped) to Petroteq and to Blyumkin.
 Blyumkin directed that $1.4 million paid by Petroteq be wired to two companies in the Control Group.
 These two companies then wired $1.39 million back to Petroteq to buy its shares.
 The result was that the same money came in, went out and came back in.
 Issuers cannot round-trip in this manner.

 There is a lot more to the civil case against Korb than round-tripping, including in respect of related party disclosure, which can be read here, and it is highly recommended for Vancouver CFOs and auditors.

 Round-tripping can be dealt with criminally as well.

 In USA v.
 Vitaly Fargesen and Igor Palatnik (involving the cannabis issuer Canadian CanaFarma), two CanaFarma control persons were charged for raising money from investors on false statements, lying about having cannabis facilities and creating bogus deals to round-trip money around to create fake revenue for the issuer.
 They were hoping that by round-tripping using fake deals for technology, the stock price would increase and because they were the control persons, their stock holdings would be more valuable and they could cash out.

 The auditor signed off on round trip transactions but likely was not aware of round-tripping risks or how to detect them.

 In another case, USA v.
-Whiteley, the CFO of SAExploration, a well-known public oil and gas company round-tripped $12 million through several companies to create the illusion of having sales on the books in order to qualify for a corporate loan.
+Whiteley, the CFO of SAExploration, a well-known public oil and gas company was charged for round-tripping $12 million through several companies to create the illusion of having sales on the books in order to qualify for a corporate loan.
 In doing so, he certified to false financial statements which were filed with the SEC.
 The CFO pled guilty to securities and wire fraud and at his plea hearing, stated that he understood that he faced a 90 year jail sentence.